 - Comes With Complimentary Expedia +Silver Status.
 This card comes with complimentary Expedia +silver status, which confers a 10% bonus on Expedia+ base point earnings and includes dedicated concierge service in select destinations.
 Many no-annual-fee travel rewards credit cards don’t offer complimentary preferred customer status, and even some annual fee cards (such as Wyndham Rewards Visa Signature, which has a $69 annual fee) forgo this benefit.

 - No Cash Redemptions.
 You can’t redeem your accumulated Expedia+ points for cash.
 This is a big drawback for customers who prefer flexible travel rewards credit cards.
-If cash redemptions are high on your priority list, opt for a more versatile card such as Chase Sapphire Preferred ($95 annual fee).
+If cash redemptions are high on your priority list, opt for a more versatile card such as Chase Sapphire Preferred Card ($95 annual fee).

 - Moderate Point Earning Rate.
 This card earns 3 points per $1 spent on most Expedia purchases and 1 point per $1 spent on everything else.
 This rate isn’t competitive with many other branded travel rewards cards, which often earn 5 or more points per $1 spent on travel purchases.
 Since Expedia+ points are worth about $0.007 when redeemed for flights and non-+VIP Access hotels, and double that when redeemed for +VIP Access hotels, this rate often doesn’t measure up in dollar terms either.
 Some airline and hotel rewards credit cards, including those with faster point-earning rates than the Expedia+ Card, consistently value points above $0.01 at redemption (and sometimes much more).